zeeguu/data-releases/README.md

 * **user\_exercise\_session** - same as reading session, but computed for exercises

-## How to use

-* Import to a local MySQL DB, and run queries on it.
-Some example SQL queries are available [in the Zeeguu-API repository](https://github.com/zeeguu-ecosystem/zeeguu-api/tree/master/tools/sql)
-* To analyze the data from Python using the `zeeguu.core.model` [API](https://github.com/zeeguu-ecosystem/zeeguu-api/tree/master/zeeguu/core/model) see [PYTHON_ANALYSIS.md](./PYTHON_ANALYSIS.md).
+## Importing the Database

-## Importing the DB dump on a Mac with Mysql Installed
+Run the following on a Linux or Mac:
 ````
 unzip zeeguu_anonymized-2021-01-06.sql.zip
 mysql -uroot -p -h localhost zeeguu_test < zeeguu_anonymized-2021-01-06.sql
 ````

-## Set environment variable to config file
+Once the database is imported in MySQL DB server you can run queries on the database.
+Example SQL queries are available [in the Zeeguu-API repository](https://github.com/zeeguu-ecosystem/zeeguu-api/tree/master/tools/sql)

+## Running Python Analyses

+First import the DB:
 ````
 export ZEEGUU_CONFIG=./zeeguu-api/default_api.cfg
 ````
+* To analyze the data from Python using the `zeeguu.core.model` [API](https://github.com/zeeguu-ecosystem/zeeguu-api/tree/master/zeeguu/core/model) see [PYTHON_ANALYSIS.md](./PYTHON_ANALYSIS.md).